Welcome To Our General FAQs

 Our blog is a valuable resource for butterfly enthusiasts and event organizers, providing comprehensive information to make your butterfly release a remarkable experience.
 Whether you are planning a special celebration, an educational event, or a conservation initiative, our blog posts are designed to assist you in every aspect of the butterfly release process.

-All butterfly orders are shipped with Canada Post using XpressPost shipping.
+All butterfly orders are shipped with Canada Post using Expedited, XpressPost or Priority shipping based on your selection.
 We use insulated containers with ice packs to keep the butterflies dormant (in a sleep-like state) as butterflies hibernate when they are cold and it is dark.
 It is the most natural, humane and safest method to ship butterflies.
 Please visit our blog to see more on care, release, storing your butterflies and more.